-A KOSMOS is not MRI compatible and should not be used in an MRI suite.
-A KOSMOS is not for use in oxygen-rich environments.
-A To avoid the risk of electrical shock, do not allow any part of KOSMOS (except for Kosmos Torso-One lens) to touch the patient.
-A To avoid the risk of electrical shock or injury, do not open the tablet or Kosmos Torso-One enclosures for any reason.
-All internal adjustments and replacements (such as the battery) need to be made by a qualified KOSMOS technician.
+A System users are responsible for image quality and diagnosis A Kosmos is not MRI compatible and should not be used in an MRI suite.
+A Kosmos is not for use in oxygen-rich environments.
+A To avoid the risk of electrical shock, do not allow any part of Kosmos (except for Kosmos probe lens) to touch the patient.
+A To avoid the risk of electrical shock or injury, do not open the tablet or Kosmos probe enclosures for any reason.
+All internal adjustments and replacements (such as the battery) need to be made by a qualified Kosmos technician.
 A To avoid the risk of electrical shock and fire hazard, inspect the power supply, AC power cords, cables, and plugs on a regular basis to ensure that they are not damaged.
-A The KOSMOS system is not defibrillation proof.
-To prevent injury to the operator/bystander, Kosmos Torso-One must be removed from patient contact before the application of a high-voltage defibrillation pulse.
+A The Kosmos system is not defibrillation proof.
+To prevent injury to the operator/bystander, Kosmos probes must be removed from patient contact before the application of a high-voltage defibrillation pulse.